salesforce/botsim/docs/tutorials.rst

 - ``Bot Platform`` allows users to choose their bot platform type, currently supporting ``Einstein_Bot`` and ``DialogFlow_CX``
 - ``Bot Name`` is the name of their bot, e.g., ``travel agent bot``
-- ``Text Description`` allows users to write "commit messages" of the simulation.
+- ``Text Description`` allows users to write "commit messages" for the simulation session.
 This is to keep track of the bot testing sessions to better compare the historical performance.
 For example, "adding 100 more intent training utterances to Report_an_Issue intent".

 The ``Dialog Generation & Simulation Configuration`` inputs on the main page include: